GenomicsMachineLearning/qimr-teaching-2024/README.md

 $ python -m pip install --use-pep517 -r requirements.txt
 ```

-Ensure you have Rust and rust-up installed in order to install Python dependencies (gseapy.
+For MacOS, ensure you have Rust and rust-up installed in order to install Python dependencies
+(run ```rustup target add x86_64-apple-darwin``` before installing).
+This is for
+gseapy and fastremap.

 ### Cloning an Environment
 An example of copying it from group directory (P3903) to a temporary directory on a local scratch: